 By law this notice must contain a written explanation of new events that have a material effect on plan liabilities or assets.
 This is because such events can significantly impact the funding condition of a plan.
-For the plan year beginning on January 1, 2019, the Plan expects no material events to have such an effect.
+The Trustees amended the Plan to improve benefits under Plan 10 effective January 1, 2024.
+For the plan year beginning on January 1, 2024, this amendment is expected to increase that Plan's liability by approximately \$260 million.
+Even with this benefit improvement the Plan is projected to remain over 100% funded.